arcus-azure/arcus.observability/docs/preview/02-Features/writing-different-telemetry-types.md

 ### Incoming Azure Service Bus requests
 Requests allow you to keep track of incoming Azure Service Bus messages on a queue or topic.

-Here is how you can report an Azure Service Bus queue request on a message that's being processed:
+Here is how you can log an Azure Service Bus queue request on a message that's being processed:

 ```csharp
 using Microsoft.Extensions.Logging;